suyimin/RecyclerRefreshLayout/README.md

 */
 void refreshing();
 /**
-* Refresh View is dropped down to the refresh point
+* Refresh View is dropped down to the com.xdroid.refresh point */ void pullToRefresh();
-*/
-void pullToRefresh();
 /**
-* Refresh View is released into the refresh point
+* Refresh View is released into the com.xdroid.refresh point */ void releaseToRefresh();
-*/
-void releaseToRefresh();
 /**
-* @param pullDistance The drop-down distance of the refresh View
+* @param pullDistance The drop-down distance of the com.xdroid.refresh View
-* @param pullProgress The drop-down progress of the refresh View and the pullProgress may be more than 1.0f
+* @param pullProgress The drop-down progress of the com.xdroid.refresh View and the pullProgress may be more than 1.0f
 *                     pullProgress = pullDistance / refreshTargetOffset
 */
 void pullProgress(float pullDistance, float pullProgress);